Anthony Bianchi: Political career

 Bianchi was naturalized in Japan in 2002.
 He joined in the election for city councilors of Inuyama, Aichi on April 27, 2003, where he was elected at the top of all candidates.
 After became the city councilor, he called for the disclosure of information by presenting the meetings of city council on television and putting minutes on the homepage of Inuyama, Aichi.

 On September 5, 2006, the former mayor of Inuyama, Yoshihiro Ishida resigned after declaring he will join the election for the governor of Aichi Prefecture, Bianchi resigned the city councilor on October 19, by declaring he will join the election for mayor of Inuyama on December 17, but lost.

 On May 11, 2017, Bianchi was elected as the chairman of City Council of Inuyama.

-In February 2018, a new system called "Residents' Free Speech System" was introduced in Inuyama City Council by Bianchi, let every resident of Inuyama can come to the meeting of city council to leave comments or make questions.
+In February 2018, a new system called "Residents' Free Speech System", was introduced in Inuyama City Council by Bianchi which let every resident of Inuyama come to the meeting of the city council to leave comments or ask questions.
 As this system was evaluated by citizens, City Council of Inuyama earned the "13th Manifesto Award" on November 9, 2018.